 D3c3.
 Workers’ Compensation TPA Contract Amendment

 Conor Boughey reported that the Workers’ Compensation TPA Contract Amendment would allow JT2 to manage MBASIA’s custodial account and would relieve the Program Administrator of the responsibility of making sure this account has sufficient funds for claims payments.
-It was recommended to the Board to review the revised contract and to take action to approve or give direction to the Program Administrators,
+Because a contract amendment was not prepared by the agenda mail date, this item will be postponed to a future Board Meeting.

 No action necessary.